Theoi-Meteoroi/i2c-mux-pca9545a/README.md

 So here is what you need to do to get the Device Tree Overlay working for the TCA9545:

-1) Make sure you are on Raspberry Pi Kernel 4.4 (may require sudo BRANCH=next rpi-update).
+1) Make sure you are on Raspberry Pi Kernel 4.4 or above (may require sudo BRANCH=next rpi-update).

 2) Add the device tree overlay file for the TCA9545a to the /boot/overlays directory.